cube-drone/rt0/players-guide/src/player/card_index/swords.md

 # Swords

-Swords are the suit of power - ideas and conflict.
-And swords!
+Swords are the suit of intelligence - ideas and conflict.
+And, also, literal swords!
 Stab stab!

 ## Ace of Swords - Thought